VNOI-Admin/vnoj-docker/README.md

 # VNOJ Docker

 This repository contains the Docker files to run the [VNOJ](https://github.com/VNOI-Admin/OJ).
-It configures some additional services, such as [Mathoid](https://github.com/wikimedia/mathoid) and [Texoid](https://github.com/DMOJ/texoid).

 Based on [dmoj-docker](https://github.com/Ninjaclasher/dmoj-docker).